stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Arcana/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>
 You are trained in the Arcana skill and you gain two cantrips of your choice from the mage spell list.
-For you, these cantrips count as disciple cantrips.
+For you, these cantrips count as divine cantrips.

 ### Spell Breaker